Let's Look Closely at Mahi Mahi

 - Popularity in restaurants: It is a common menu item in many restaurants, particularly seafood restaurants, which has helped to increase its popularity among consumers.

-- Affordability: It is considered an affordable fish, making it accessible to a wide range of consumers.
+- Affordability: It is considered an affordable fish, making it accessible to many consumers.

 - Marketing: The fish industry has marketed it as a healthy and tasty fish, which has helped to increase its popularity among consumers.